Vine Copula based portfolio level conditional risk measure forecasting: Introduction

-Furthermore, we introduce a novel algorithm to sample from the stress factors of a D-vine copula, which is implemented in the published software package called \textit{portvine} (\cite{portvine}) for the statistical programming language R\footnote{The package can be found under https://CRAN.R-project.org/package=portvine}.
-The package is able to estimate the unconditional, an optimized version of the approach proposed by \cite{mohamed}, as well as the conditional risk measures as proposed in this work.
-Lastly, we include a case study on Spanish stocks to show the practical application of the proposed methods.

 The paper is structured as follows.
-Section 2 defines the VaR and ES, while Section 3 introduces models for portfolios given a stress factor.
-Then, Section 4 focuses on the risk measure forecasting and software.
-Section 5 shows the practical application in a case study and finally, Section 6 concludes the paper.
+Section 2 defines VaR and ES, while Section 3 introduces models for portfolios subject to a stress factor.
+Section 4 then focuses on risk measure prediction and rolling window setup including detailed information on the algorithm and software performance details.
+Section 5 shows the practical application in a case study and the results from a concept simulation.
+Finally, Section 6 concludes the paper.